dorian-marchal/phonegap-boilerplate/documentation/globals.md

 # `globals` singleton

 The `globals` module (`app/singletons/globals`) is a singleton where all the global app data are stored.
+It was added mainly to avoid circular dependencies (with objects like app router).

 ### - `globals.config`